 Children: none

 Content: Alternative names for the case study in the different languages in which it is available.
 The case study name must be unique, and refer to the name of the assessment target and the geographical distribution assessed.
 If a single study case contains information in more than a language, add a <Case-Study-Name> node for each language (see examples).
+If the original reference includes some description code for the ecosystem, this must be considered in the text description (see example below).

 Attributes: lang